 Hopefully, the above six tips will give you enough inspiration to encourage your child’s budding interest in chemistry.
-If you are still looking for any further advice or tips on how to teach your kids chemistry at home, then there is always the possibility of turning to a chemistry tutor for some tips and advice.
+If you are still looking for any further advice or tips on how to teach your kids chemistry at home, then there is always the possibility of turning to a physics and chemistry tutor for some tips and advice.

 Superprof has a range of chemistry tutors who are happy to provide both online and in-person tuition services – it’s just a case of searching through Superprof’s database to find the right chemistry teacher for you and your child!